islamelnabarawy/sc2gym/README.md

 - 'SC2MoveToBeacon-v0': The observation is a `[1, 64, 64]` numpy
 array that represents the `obs.observation['screen'][_PLAYER_RELATIVE]` plane from the `pysc2` observation.
-The action is a number between 0 and 4095 (64x64).
+The action is a number between 0 and 4095 (64x64-1), which is a 1-d representation of the screen coordinates to move the marine towards.
 The environment pre-selects the marine at the start of each episode.
 - 'SC2MoveToBeacon-v1': The observation is a `[1, 64, 64]` numpy
 array that represents the `obs.observation['screen'][_PLAYER_RELATIVE]` plane from the `pysc2` observation.
-The action is an array of two numbers, each between 0 and 63.
+The action is an array of two numbers, each between 0 and 63, representing the screen coordinates to move the marine towards.
 The environment pre-selects the marine at the start of each episode.

 ### CollectMineralShards: